fimmtiu/lib-pentagram/README.md

 will not achieve very much until you define at least `hook_main`.

-For the two hooks that have code already defined (`parse_arguments!` and `hook_continue?`), be sure to call `super` in your method body if you choose to over-ride them.
+For the two hooks that have code already defined (`parse_arguments!` and `hook_continue?`), be sure to call `super` in your method body if you choose to override them.

 | Hook               | Purpose                                                                                        |
 | ------------------ | ---------------------------------------------------------------------------------------------- |